 What are the benefits?

 The biggest benefit of whitening is that your teeth will never go back to their original colour and maintaining that colour is very easy to do.
 We can provide you with additional whitening agent as needed to ‘top up’ your colour as and when you feel the need.
-Moreover, it does not damage your natural tooth in the way that veneers do.
+Moreover, it does not damage your natural tooth in the way that crowns or veneers do.
 This means you keep your natural teeth for longer.

 Is there anything else I should know?